Lameness in Dogs

 In order to diagnose the problem, your veterinarian will examine your dog and review any previous injuries and current overall health.
 A veterinarian performs a lameness examination in order to identify changes to musculoskeletal tissues.
 The veterinarian observes the animal resting, getting up, and walking.
 He or she watches to see if the injury affects one limb or several limbs and how the degree of reaction varies with each type of activity.
 If a forelimb is lame, the animal generally raises its head when putting weight on that limb.
 The stride is also shortened on the affected side.
 If a hindlimb is lame, the animal generally drops its head when putting weight on that limb.
 The veterinarian will feel the animal’s bones, joints, and soft tissue for abnormalities such as swelling, pain, instability, a grating or crackling sound, reduced range of motion, and wasting away of muscle.
 More than one examination, sometimes with exercise in between, may be necessary.
 For irritable animals or certain tests, sedation may be required.

 Veterinarians may use imaging procedures to diagnose lameness.
 These include x-rays and ultrasonography, as well as less common techniques such as nuclear scintigraphy, computed tomography (CT), and magnetic resonance imaging (MRI).
-During these procedures, the veterinarian will probably use a heavy sedative or anesthesia to reduce your pet's pain and stress. see Diagnostic Tests and Imaging: Introduction to Diagnostic Tests and Imaging
+During these procedures, the veterinarian will probably use a heavy sedative or anesthesia to reduce your pet’s pain and stress.
+See also Introduction to Diagnostic Tests and Imaging

 Arthroscopy is a type of minor surgery in which a flexible tube called an endoscope is inserted into the joint through a small incision.
 It is relatively noninvasive and is used for diagnosis as well as treatment of lame animals.
 For diagnosis, the endoscope has a small camera attached to the end that allows the veterinarian to see the inside of the joint.
 The veterinarian is also able to remove dead or damaged cartilage or ligaments using the endoscope.
 This type of surgery allows for a shorter healing time than conventional surgery.
 Common conditions that can be diagnosed or treated by arthroscopy include osteochondrosis, tenosynovitis, joint fractures, and injuries to ligaments and cartilage.